 But this bad grip is certainly not confined to the UK, you see grip and kill photos from around the world on the net, but it seems to be a more common practice in the UK.

 This practice needs to stop.
 Magazines and websites need to stop showing photographs of fish held in damaging way.

 The right way to hold a fish near the head.
 The trout is 'cradled' with the fingers parallel to the side of the fish, not clawing in like talons, or squeezing this vulnerable area.

 The key to being able to get a good grip on the pectoral area is a good grip on the tail

-One of New Zealand’s best known guides, Tony Entwhistle, writing in the New Zealand Fish & Game Magazine, (published here by permisssion) has one of the best descriptions I have read on the proper handling of a trout.
+One of New Zealand’s best known guides, Tony Entwhistle, writing in the New Zealand Fish & Game Magazine, (published here by permission) has one of the best descriptions I have read on the proper handling of a trout.

 "Securely handling trout without causing stress or damage

-Securely handling a trout without causing stress or damage is a matter of a gentle touch, not a tight grip.
+Securely handling trout without causing stress or damage is a matter of a gentle touch, not a tight grip.